umn-gis-5574/week3/README.md

   - That means, if it lacks a feature you need, is it possible to add your own to it? (plugins)
   - If so, how easy/difficult does it seem to be?

+## Overall impressions from each group
+- What do you think?
+- When does it seem like this library would be a good choice?

+## Let's talk about projects